chrisgoringe/cg-sigmas/README.md

 ## Version history

+*Update - 12/12/2025*
+- added UpstepSamplerWrap and SamplerSwitcherWrap nodes
+- added some discussion of problems as low noise with some model/samplers

 *Update - 27/11/2025*
 - added Flux2Sigmas node and some discussion of Flux2 use of shift
 - added step number intercepts to the graphing node